 Within the whole of Moreton Bay, the highest diversity of marine species is centre at the northern end of Stradbroke Island.
 This ‘hotspot’ of biodiversity, includes Myora, Peel, Bird and Goat Islands and has coral reefs as well as hard and muddy-sand bottoms.
 It is thought that the diversity is due to the clean coastal waters which flow between Moreton and Stradbroke Island.

 See the Queensland Museum’s Wild Guide to Moreton Bay and adjacent Coasts

 All six species of turtles which live in Australia are found around Straddie and Morton Bay: Loggerhead, Green, Hawksbill, Leatherback, Olive Ridley, and Flatback Turtles.

 The intertidal and subtidal sandflats on the western coasts of Stradbroke and Moreton Islands are home to large populations of the most common of these, the Green Turtle and Loggerhead Turtle.

-Dugongs also live in the seagrass beds in Moreton Bay.
+Dugongs also live in the seagrass beds in Moreton Bay, but occasionally are seen around Point Lookout.
 Dugongs are mammals and are acknowledged internationally as being vulnerable to extinction.

 Whales and dolphins

-Straddie is well known to be the best land-based place for whale watching with nine species of whiles passing by each year.
+Straddie is well known to be the best land-based place for whale watching with nine species of whales passing by each year, mostly humpbacks.
 Dolphins are seen daily, surfing the waves off Straddie; they are a Point Lookout attraction!